pfdubois/BridgeBidding/source/AdvancedRunouts.rst

 to show you were damaged by the misinformation to get relief, and that is hard to think out at the table, and hard for the director.

-My conclusion is that it is best to play the runout on after any double, as long as responder has a way to show values.

 Meckwell Escapes
 ----------------